pantheon-systems/documentation/source/content/guides/solr-drupal/02-solr-drupal-9.md

 - Search API is Drupal's module for indexing content entities.

 - Search API Solr makes search API work with Apache Solr.
-Composer manaages which version
+Composer manages which version will be installed.

 - Guzzle version 6 is standard with Drupal Core 8 or 9.